johnsosoka/site-johnsosoka-com/website/_posts/blog/2023-12-18-qr-code-box-organization.md

 Plus, I already have the application on my phone, so I can easily scan the QR code which will take me to the Notion page for the box I'm working with.

+The 1st step is to prepare the notion database.
+I created a new page with a table that has the following columns:
+Name, Tags, Content, QR Code, Type, Location.

 ### Python & QR Code

+Once the database is created an an entry exists, it's time to write some python code:

 ```python
 import qrcode